-In the first place RG was an IE linguist, although also interested in Finno-Ugrian.
-From Meillet he got the task of publishing the Iranian material of Pelliot expedition and became thus interested in Sogdian.
-Wrote a grammar and prepared a dictionary.
+In the first place Gauthiot was an IE linguist, although also interested in Finno-Ugrian.
+From Meillet he got the task of publishing the Iranian material of Pelliot expedition and became thus interested in Sogdian (including Yaghnobi).
+He wrote its grammar and prepared a dictionary.
 He was also politically active as a socialist.

 Publications: “La phrase nominale en finno-ougrien”, MSL 15, 1900, 201-272; Le parler de Buividze: essai de description d’un dialecte lituanien oriental.
 112 p.
 P. 1903.

 – Diss.
 La fin de mot en indo-européen.
 229 p.
 P. 1913; diss. complémentaire Essai sur le vocalisme du Sogdien.
 18+113 p.
 P. 1913.

 – “Quelques termes techniques bouddhiques et manichéens”, JA 10:18, 1911, 49-67 (in Soudain); “Une version sogdienne du Vessantara Jātaka publ. en transcription et avec traduction”, JA 10:19, 1912, 163-193, 429-510.

 – Essai de Grammaire sogdien.
 1. Phonétique.
 11+18+183 p.
 P. 1914 (2. by E. Benveniste, q.v.).

 – With (and edited by) P. Pelliot: Le Sûtra des causes et effets du bien et du mal.
 Edité et trad. d’après les textes sogdien, chinois et tibétains.
 1-2.
 52 pl.
 35 p.
 P. 1920-26 (1.
 Facs. text; 2.
 Comm. & index).

 – “Trois mémoires sur l’unité linguistique des parlers iraniens”, MSL 20:1-2 & sep.
 47 p.
 Paris 1916.